MacBook Pro 13-inch (2020)

 We’ve found Apple laptops are very often cheaper and available for faster delivery when you don't buy direct from Apple.
-The main reason you’d buy directly is if you wanted a specification (such as a processor, Ram and storage) combination that isn’t available anywhere else – but be warned, this way you’re less likely to bag a bargain.
-Read all of our
+The main reason you’d buy directly is if you wanted a specification, such as a processor, Ram and storage, combination that isn’t available anywhere else – but be warned, this way you’re less likely to bag a bargain.

 You should rarely consider paying full price for a laptop, but just because a deal exists doesn’t mean it’s special.
 Find out how to see through the tricks of the trade at key retailers.

-At certain times of year, Currys PC World loads up its clearance pages with laptop deals.
-Despite what the term ‘clearance’ might suggest, discounts on these models can often be very small or, in some odd cases, nothing at all.
+At certain times of year, Currys loads up its clearance pages with laptop deals.
+Despite what the term ‘clearance’ might suggest, discounts on these models can sometimes be very small.

-Currys PC World also operates a price-matching scheme that, again, is unlikely to be as good as it seems.
-Many of the laptops that the retailer sells are exclusive to the store; it might be an exclusive colour or slight change in specification, but it’s enough to mean the model doesn’t quality for a price match.
+Currys also operates a price-matching scheme that may not always be as good as it seems.
+Many of the laptops the retailer sells are exclusive to the store; it might be an exclusive colour or a slight change in specification, but it’s enough to mean the model doesn’t qualify for a price match.

 Also, be wary of small-brand laptops sold exclusively on Amazon.
 We’ve tested a few and none of them have impressed despite the seemingly overwhelming number of positive reviews from buyers.